-Student interns will experience materials science research and learn how an academic research group operates.
+Student interns will experience in materials science research and learn how an academic research group operates.
 They will have the opportunity to manage their own work, participate in group meetings, conduct experiments, and develop collaborative working skills.
-There is also the possibility of contributing towards research that will lead to future publications.
+There is also the possibility of their work contributing towards research publications from the group.

-The internship is a great taster for what a PhD might involve, before beginning the application process.
-In general, this is a positive experience that can guide a student towards a successful PhD application; but it also allows a chance to reflect and consider if pursuing a post-graduate course is the right thing to do.
+The internship is a great taster for what a PhD might involve, before a student begins the application process.
+This is a positive experience that can guide a student towards a successful PhD application; it also allows a chance for them to reflect and consider if pursuing a post-graduate course is right for them.

-Academic hosts have the chance to mentor an undergraduate student, guide them through a short project, and involve them in the work of a research group.
-For early-career researchers the projects can be a valuable opportunity to develop mentorship skills and gain experience in guiding others in conducting research.
-Established group leaders also have a chance to work closely with students and impart guidance
+Project mentors have the chance to influence and encourage the career development of an undergraduate student, guiding them through the project, and involving them in the work of their research group.
+For post-doctoral and early-career researchers the projects can be a valuable opportunity to develop mentorship skills and gain experience in scientific leadership.
+Established group leaders also benefit from an opportunity to engage with the student and share their scientific career experiences with them.

+Academic hosts have a chance to work with new students and share career guidance.
 Running successful internship projects can strengthen the visibility and reputation of a department, making it more attractive to future students.